 We tend not to give much thought to our daily deodorant routine, but it’s worth taking a few minutes to consider what we regularly apply to our pits.
-Your current deodorant may seem as fresh as a daisy – but is it as natural as one?
+Your current deodorant may seem as fresh as a daisy – but is it safe?
 Steer clear of these seven toxic ingredients when choosing your products.

 1. ALUMINIUM COMPOUNDS AND SALTS